1jour1vin

 Wine rated 98/100

-Marble-like, complex, and built for long-term aging, this wine has gained in refinement, vibrant fruit, and texture over recent vintages.
-Its texture oscillates between velvety and silky.
-The fresh, deep finish is one of the most impressive among the premier crus.
+Marble-like, complex, and built for long-term aging, this wine has gained in refinement, fruit vitality, and texture over recent vintages.
+Its texture ranges from velvety to silky.
+The fresh, deep finish is one of the most impressive among the Premier Crus.

 About the estate:

-Pavie-Macquin, located right next to Troplong-Mondot, has just been awarded Premier Grand Cru Classé status.
-Stéphane Derenoncourt and Nicolas Thienpont know how to bring out the best in the terroir while giving it a modern twist, adapted to the tastes of today's consumers.
-Very full-bodied and fleshy, Pavie-Macquin wine gains in finesse and harmony with each new vintage, with the inimitable truffle flavor and mineral tension characteristic of the Pavie hillside.
+Located right next to Troplong-Mondot, Pavie-Macquin has just been elevated to Premier Grand Cru Classé status.
+Stéphane Derenoncourt and Nicolas Thienpont know how to bring out the best of the terroir while giving it a modern style suited to the tastes of today’s consumers.
+Full-bodied and rich, Pavie-Macquin’s wine gains in finesse and harmony with each new vintage, featuring the inimitable truffle notes and mineral tension characteristic of the Pavie hillside.

 Guide Hachette des vins